 - You’re not at fault: The late payment is a mistake, and was reported in error.

 - You’re at fault: You actually did make a late payment.

-In the first case, it’s possible to remove the late payment from your credit reports by filing a dispute.
-The credit bureaus don’t want inaccurate information on their reports, so they’ll take steps to fix the problem.
+In the first case, it may be possible to remove the late payment from your credit reports by filing a dispute.
+The credit bureaus don’t want inaccurate information on their reports, so if your claim can be verified, they’ll take steps to fix the problem.

 No matter how the late payment (also known as a delinquency) got on your credit reports, it usually will be worth your time to attempt to remove it.
-In this post we’ll discuss when late payments will show up on your credit reports, and why you should remove them.
-Then we’ll go over how to dispute an inaccurate late payment, and how to ask lenders to remove legitimate late payments.
+In this post we’ll discuss when late payments will show up on your credit reports, and why you should remove them if you can.
+Then we’ll go over the actual steps of (a) how to dispute an inaccurate late payment, and (b) how to ask lenders to remove legitimate late payments from your reports.

 Although we usually focus on credit cards, this information applies to loans of all types, like auto loans and student loans.